Blog

 Go to catdoes.com/lovable and enter the URL of your deployed Lovable site.
 This can be your lovable.app subdomain or a custom domain.
 CatDoes works with any publicly accessible web app, whether built with Lovable, Bolt.new, v0, or any other tool.

-The AI translates your Lovable app's React component structure into equivalent React Native components.
+Regardless of which method you choose, the CatDoes AI agent translates your Lovable app’s React component structure into equivalent React Native components.
 Authentication flows, data fetching, and Supabase integrations carry over to the native version automatically.
+The AI adapts your web layout for mobile patterns like tab bars, stack navigation, and pull-to-refresh.

-Step 3: Preview, Customize, and Deploy
+Preview, Customize, and Deploy

 Sharing Your Supabase Backend